 Whether you're a man or a woman, high blood pressure can definitely put a damper on your sex life.
 Among men, high blood pressure can cause erection problems by slowing the supply of blood to the penis.
-A survey of 104 men with hypertension, published in the October 2000 issue of The Journal of Urology, found that the vast majority -- 71 patients -- had some form of erectile dysfunction.
+A survey of 104 men with hypertension, published in The Journal of Urology, found that the vast majority -- 71 patients -- had some form of erectile dysfunction.
 For 47 men -- nearly half -- the problem was severe.

 In recent years, researchers have begun to understand that high blood pressure also takes a toll on female sexuality.
 A study of 640 women, published in the June 2000 issue of The American Journal of Hypertension, found that the women with hypertension were significantly more likely than others to suffer pain during intercourse.
 They also were more likely to have decreased vaginal lubrication and trouble reaching orgasm.

 In an unfortunate twist, many drugs that are good for your heart can be hard on your sex life.
 According to the Mayo Clinic, many diuretics and beta blockers -- two very popular classes of blood pressure medicine -- can cause erectile problems in men.
 Though its usually safe to take erectile dysfunction drugs (Viagra, Levitra, Cialis) with high blood pressure medication, don't take them with nitrates -- this can cause a life-threatening drop in blood pressure.
 Also, a-adrenoceptor blockers such as doxazosin and tamulosin should only be combined with these erectile dysfunction medications under close monitoring by your doctor.